dentarg/auth0-blog/_posts/2018-04-23-adding-salt-to-hashing-a-better-way-to-store-passwords.md

 ## Attacking Unsalted Passwords

 To start, the attacker could try a [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).
-Using a list of words with their pre-computed hash, the attacker easily compares the hashes from our table with every hash on the list.
+Using a pre-arranged listing of words, such as the entries from the English dictionary, with their computed hash, the attacker easily compares the hashes from a stolen passwords table with every hash on the list.
 If a match is found, the password then can be deduced.

 > Two _different_ hash functions can produce the same hash; however, the risk of this happening is extremely low.
 But, how do attackers know which hash function to use?
 [It's not too hard](https://security.stackexchange.com/a/180536).